CiscoCloud/clus-my-hero-app/README-Workshop-4-Postman-users.md

 ## 3.2 Using Mantl REST API

 Mantl provide REST APIs to access its individual components (Mesos, Marathon etc...), REST APIs are good for integration purpose.
-To make this session easy we have created a CLI (command line interface) which uses Mantl REST APIs to interact with Mantl.
-To use the CLI you have to set CLI environment.
+To make this session easy we have created a bunch of postman collections under "2-app-management" folder.

-#### How:

-Run "source myhero-cmd.sh" from the same linux shell/terminal to setup the environment.

 ### 3.2.1 List Applications

-Run "myhero_list_apps" to list the application you have just deployed.
+Run/Send "1-list_apps" to list the services you have just deployed.
 This will return response in JSON format.

 ### 3.2.2 Get Application details

-Run "myhero_get_app" command to get the details about application.
+Run/Send "2-get_myhero_web" command to get the details about "myhero_web" service.
+Look at the response there is only one instance ( "instances": 1) of the service is running.

 ### 3.2.3 Scale UP application

-Run "myhero_scale_up_web" command to scale up the application, it will prompt to you current number of instance.
+Currently there is only one instance ( "instances": 1) of the service is running for "myhero_web", to scale up this service open "5-sacle_up_myhero_web" REST request and open the "Body" tab from Postman request tab.
+Change the instances to 3 {"instances":3} and run/send the request.
+This will spin up 2 more instance of the "myhero_web" service.
+You can scale other service a neded.

 ### 3.2.4 Scale down application

-Run "myhero_scale_down_web" command to scale down the application.
+To scale down the service open "6-sacle_down_myhero_web" postman request and change the instance to 1 ({"instances":1}) and run/send the request.
+This will bring down service "myhero_web" back to one.

 ## 3.3 Destroy MyHero Application